6 Helpful Strategies for Discussing Current Events in the Classroom

 When scary things are happening in the world around us, sometimes we may want to just get into the classroom and teach like nothing has happened.
 Maybe we don’t want to scare our students, or are afraid a student will ask a question to which we don’t have an answer to give.

-If you are at a loss for words or don't know how to start the discussion within your classroom, I want to pass along some helpful strategies from the National Association of School Psychologists and child development experts about discussing current events in the classroom.
-The strategies below would be beneficial for parents and caregivers as well.
+If you are at a loss for words or don't know how to start a difficult discussion within your classroom, I want to pass along some helpful strategies.
+These are helpful tools from the National Association of School Psychologists and child developmental experts.
+These strategies are beneficial for parents and caregivers as well.

 Start With: What have you heard?
 How are you feeling?